Tibet under Qing rule: Relations with the early Qing dynasty

 In 1677, the Tibetan government formalized the frontier between Tibet and China with Kham ascribed to Tibet's authority.

 The 5th Dalai Lama died in 1682.
 His regent, Desi Sangye Gyatso, concealed his death and continued to act in his name.
 In 1688, Galdan Boshugtu Khan of the Dzungar Khanate defeated the Khalkha Mongols and went on to battle Qing forces.
 This contributed to the loss of Tibet's role as mediator between the Mongols and the Qing emperor.
 Several Khalkha tribes formally submitted directly to Kangxi.
 Galdan retreated to Dzungaria.
 When Sangye Gyatso complained to Kangxi that he could not control the Mongols of Kokonor in 1693, Kangxi annexed Kokonor, giving it the name it bears today, Qinghai.
 He also annexed Tachienlu in eastern Kham at this time.
 When Kangxi finally destroyed Galdan in 1696, a Qing ruse involving the name of the Dalai Lama was involved; Galdan blamed the Dalai Lama for his ruin, still not aware of his death fourteen years earlier.

 About this time, some Dzungars informed Kangxi that the 5th Dalai Lama had long since died.
 He sent envoys to Lhasa to inquire.
 This prompted Sangye Gyatso to make Tsangyang Gyatso, the 6th Dalai Lama, public.
 He was enthroned in 1697.
 Tsangyang Gyatso enjoyed a lifestyle that included drinking, the company of women, and writing poetry.
 In 1702, he refused to take the vows of a Buddhist monk.
-The regent, under pressure from Kangxi and Lha-bzang Khan of the Khoshut, resigned in 1703.
+The regent, under pressure from Kangxi and Lhazang Khan of the Khoshut, resigned in 1703.